discrete-notes/discrete-notes.github.io/_posts/2020-05-05-network-decomposition-4.md

 <p align="center"><small><i>
 The first picture is a weak decomposition with two colors, yellow and blue.
 Note that the strong diameter is large in comparison with the weak diameter.
-Now, if the yellow component "strongly decompose" itself, we get three shades of yellow, and the new yellow components have small strong diameter.
+Now, if the yellow component "strongly decomposes" itself, we get three shades of yellow, and the new yellow components have small strong diameter.
 We can do this for all components of all colors classes, in parallel.
 </i></small></p>